Jojodicus/dittrich.pro/content/setting-up-windows.md

 Antivirus is something you don't want to rely on.
 Use your own brain, don't click on fishy links or download untrusted software.
 The following video sums it up nicely:

 {{ youtube(id="ZxzvHXT0NXw?si=lp0q_dMK3Pl8f_uM", class="youtube") }} (subtitles available)

+## Exitlag

+Though it might seem that using Exitlag, your ping will improve, in reality it won't.
+What Exitlag essentially does, is creating a proxy connection to their servers (similar to how a VPN works), hoping to "improve" routing.
+In almost all cases, doing this extra stop will greatly *reduce* performance.
+The reason people think Exitlag actually helps, is because it changes how the ping is calculated in-game.
+Instead of measuring the real end-to-end latency, it will now show the latency between the game-servers and the Exitlag proxy.
+But even though the ping now seems lower, actual latency is increased. also, in their privacy policy (which also has a lot of grammatical errors), they are very open about how they sell your data to pretty much everyone that asks for it.

+## FilterKeys

+This more than 10 year old program has seen a recent resurgence for some reason.
+People believe messing with settings in there will somehow improve latency.
+The only thing FilterKeys does, is change the settings of how key strokes are repeated when you hold down a key.
+This will change nothing about the latency in general, especially since most games nowadays use raw-input anyways, completely bypassing any input processing done by the OS itself.

 ## Power Plans